-We will also create room for additional developers and designers to work on one or two weeks sprints focused on specific topics, when required.
+There is also room for additional developers and designers to work on one or two weeks sprints focused on specific topics, when required.

 The main target of the Code Quest is to get Blender 2.8 to a beta release.
 Expected during the second half of 2018.

 A simple configuration for occasional users.
 Read more on the developers blog.

 The largest computer graphics conference is the perfect place to showcase Blender to the industry.
 Taking place in August in Vancouver.